 I just love it when we take a few basic craft supplies out of the cupboard and make something this beautiful!

-Some places you might hang your flower drop garden ornaments:
+Where to hang your flower drop garden ornaments:

 - in a sunny window